By the time the meat was ready, it was evening and the sun was beginning to set.

-Picking the thin strips of smoked wolf meat off the two stands, he was putting them into a cloth bag that he had been using to carry food.
+Picking the thin strips of smoked wolf meat off the two stands, he packed them into a cloth bag that he had been using to carry food.

-Working, his eyes wandered over to the young hvaral who was watching him attentively.
-The beast had woken up around noon, snatched a few choice pieces of meat while they were still being smoked, and disappeared into the sky.
-Yet just like before, it had returned to lie by his fire, and was now watching his every move.
+While working, his eyes wandered over to the young hvaral who was watching him attentively.
+The beast had woken up around noon, snatched a few choice pieces of meat while they were still being smoked and disappeared back into the sky.
+Yet just like before, it had returned to lie by his fire and was now watching his every move.